UltraStar-Deluxe/USDX/README.txt

 [Alt] + [Shift] + [Letter] jump to a title with the first letter [Letter]

-Editor Controls are described in documentation.pdf
+Editor controls are described in documentation.pdf